pblazh/tabula/examples/function-combinations/README.md

 # Function Combinations Example

-This example demonstrates how to combine multiple CSVSS functions to create complex data transformations.
+This example demonstrates how to combine multiple Tabula functions to create complex data transformations.

 1. **Text Cleaning**: Combines UPPER and TRIM to clean and format names